ProjectSynchro/AutoClicker/README.md

 # AutoClicker

 Simple auto-clicker written in Python.
-Ported to Python 3 from knightzero's original source.
+Uses wxWidgets for GUI and pyautogui for handling inputs.

 ### Features
 The GUI features a slider that allows you to change the CPS (clicks per second)